-- an abnormally slow heartbeat (bradycardia) or an abnormally fast heartbeat (supraventricular tachycardia) – caused by damage to part of the heart called the sinoatrial node
+- an abnormally slow heartbeat (bradycardia) or an abnormally fast heartbeat (tachycardia)

-- heart block – where your heart beats irregularly because the electrical signals that control your heartbeat are not transmitted properly
+- heart block – where your heart beats irregularly because the electrical signals that control your heartbeat aren't transmitted properly

-- cardiac arrest – when a problem with the electrical signals in the heart causes the heart to stop beating altogether
+- cardiac arrest – when a problem with the heart's electrical signals cause the heart to stop beating altogether

 Read more about why you might need a pacemaker.

 Having a pacemaker implanted is a relatively straightforward process.
-It is usually carried out under local anaesthetic, which means you will be awake during the procedure.
+It's usually carried out under local anaesthetic, which means you'll be awake during the procedure.

-Most commonly, the generator is placed under the skin near the collarbone, on the left side of the chest.
-The generator is attached to a wire that is guided through a blood vessel to the heart.
+The generator is usually placed under the skin near the collarbone on the left side of the chest.
+The generator is attached to a wire that's guided through a blood vessel to the heart.

 Read more about how a pacemaker is fitted.